- Honors Biology

 Students learn the content using real world situations, case studies, technology and by doing experiments and hands-on activities.
 The class also encourage students to explore new discoveries in the field.
 This course is aligned with the Next Generation Science Standards with goals to develop understanding of content and improve key skills including communication, collaboration, inquiry, problem solving, and creative thinking.

 - Honors Integrated Math 3

 - The content of this course integrates the topics of geometry, functions, statistics and trigonometry.
-The focus of Semester 1 is on geometric models, transformations of graphs and data, and introductory trigonometric concepts.
+The focus of Semester 1 is on geometry and introductory trigonometric concepts.
 The focus of semester 2 is on circular models, trigonometry, probability, and statistics.
 Students will apply these concepts to problem solve a variety of mathematical, scientific and technological situations.
 Technology will be emphasized throughout the course for work with graphing, analyzing data and simulating experiments.
 Rather than taking a final exam at the end of each semester, this class is broken up into trimesters.
 A final exam will be taken after each of the following topics are studied: Geometry, Trigonometry, and Probability/Statistics (this one will be a final project).